melitus/react-redux-nodejs-auth-system/README.md

-** If you wanna know where it's the project now ? in which stage somehow?...
+** If you want to know where the project is at the moment? in which stage somehow?...
 [Follow this link!](https://github.com/melitus/react-redux-nodejs-auth-system/projects)

 ## Screenshot